CCI-MOC/documentation/docs/source/monitoring/monitoring.md

 For zabbix databases, we use nvme SSDs on HA-NFS (2 nodes).

-1. Producition zabbix - zabbix.massopen.cloud for most of our monitoring.
+1. Producition zabbix - `zabbix.massopen.cloud` for most of our monitoring.
-2. Research Zabbix - rz.massopen.cloud (currently used for discovering and collecting metrics of our openstack VMs.)
+2. Research Zabbix - `rz.massopen.cloud` (currently used for discovering and collecting metrics of our openstack VMs.)
-3. ELK stack - elk.massopen.cloud (for log collections and analysis)
+3. ELK stack - `elk.massopen.cloud` (for log collections and analysis)
-4. Grafana - For graphing zabbix data.
+4. Cacti - `http://kzn-cacti.kzn.moc/cacti/` - still functional from our old setup. (graphing data)
-  - status.massopen.cloud for Production Zabbix (it's running on the same host as the zabbix server)
+5. nagios - `http://kzn-nagios.kzn.moc/nagios/` - still functional from our old setup. (alerts)
-  - rz.massopen.cloud/grafana for Research Zabbix (no graphs here at the moment)
+6. Grafana - For graphing zabbix data.
-5. Cacti - still functional from our old setup. (graphing data)
+  - `status.massopen.cloud` for Production Zabbix (it's running on the same host as the zabbix server)
-6. nagios - still functional from our old setup. (alerts)
+  - `rz.massopen.cloud/grafana` for Research Zabbix (no graphs here at the moment)

 ## Zabbix